otherness-space/basic/README.txt

 packages:

   npm install

-To install the Ruby Gem bundles, type:

-  bundle install

 This will install the neccessary node_modules to run Grunt.
 In order for Grunt to work from the command line we are going to need the Grunt CLI.
 Open a new